-The number of OFO events during this quarter (6) represents a decrease when compared to the number of OFO events during the past several quarters.
-This frequency of OFOs is at the lower end of the range that has been typical on the PG&E system since the implementation of the OFO Settlement in April 2000.
+The number of OFO events during this quarter (15) is consistent with the frequency of OFO events that historically occur during the second quarter of the year.
+This does represent an increase when compared to the number of OFO events during the past several quarters.
+This frequency of OFOs is within the range that has been typical on the PG&E system since the implementation of the OFO Settlement in April 2000.